fw-pfrieger/TeamTree/README.md

 This repository provides free access to R code and example files (see preprint Pfrieger, 2021 https://doi.org/10.1101/2020.06.01.128355) and serves as launch pad for an open source project.

-# What's this all about?
+## What's this all about?
 Here's a "scientific summary" taken from my preprint:
 "Advances in science and technology depend on the work of research teams and the dissemination of their results through peer-reviewed articles, which constitute a fastly growing socio-economic resource.
 Current methods to mine publications in a field of interest focus on content, but the workforce credited by authorship remains largely unexplored.
 This hurdle can be overcome by a new bibliometric approach that visualizes the publication records of authors working in a user-defined field, delineates their genealogic and collaborative connections and provides citation-independent performance measures.
 This team-centered approach complements existing tools to mine the scientific literature across disciplines."

-# Sounds too abstract?
-Here some examples:
+## Sounds too abstract?
-Imagine you are a consultant, editor, engineer, investor, journalist, philanthropist, physician or simply a scientist like me, and you are interested in a specific topic of Science and Technology, say a rare human disease, research on Mars or the latest about quantum computers.
+Here some examples: Imagine you are a consultant, editor, engineer, investor, journalist, medical doctor, philanthropist, or simply a scientist like me.
+Imagine further that you are interested in a specific topic of *Science and Technology*, for example a rare human disease, research on Mars or the latest about quantum computers.
 You will query specific bibliometric databases (PubMed, Google Scholar etc.) and read scientific articles about the topic.
 However, this will not give you the full picture.
 You will have hard times to answer the following questions:
 - How has field developed over time?